EESSI/docs/docs/adding_software/opening_pr.md

    or use the helpful link that should show up in the output of the `git push` command.

    **Make sure you target the `main` branch.**

-   If all goes well, one or more bots :robot: should almost instantly create a comment in your pull request with an overview of how it is configured - you will need this information when providing build instructions.

 ### Rebuilding software {: #rebuilding_software }
 We typically do not rebuild software, since (strictly speaking) this breaks reproducibility for anyone using it.
 However, there are certain situations in which it is difficult or impossible to avoid.